niqdevgit/LLM-api-example/README.md

 ## Usage:

 ### notebook
-run the notebook code from the root of this repo. create venv, for pip
+- run the notebook code from the root of this repo.
+- create venv, for pip
+- maybe you need to fix file paths eg. /content
+- have kaggle.json ready on the same folder as this notebook

 ### backend
 - Clone this repo